 - Previous experience working with low-income and/or underserved communities preferred

 - Legal services background, or knowledge of general civil legal work;

 NLS is an affirmative action/equal opportunity employer and welcomes all to apply.
 Employer recruits without regard to race, color, creed, religion, national or ethnic origin, citizenship, ancestry, sex, gender (including identity or expression), sexual orientation, marital status, age, disability, or protected veteran status and any such candidates are strongly encouraged to apply.

-To apply, please send cover letter, resume, writing sample and at least 3 references to HR@nls.org by June 25, 2021.
+To apply, please send cover letter, resume, writing sample and at least 3 references to HR@nls.org.
+Application will be reviewed on a rolling basis until an applicant is selected.
 No phone calls please.